OKNoah/final-orm/readme.md

 # Final ORM

+> Please check out https://github.com/oknoah/final and https://github.com/oknoah/final/packages/arangolize for similar projects that MAY be more up to date

 Is a javascript OOP interface for ArangoDB

 Based off of part of the ui-js code found here: https://github.com/uMaxmaxmaximus/ui-js/tree/master/server/core/orm